rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/test_conversion.md

 ![Results from Document QA only[]{label="fig:docqaonly"}](images/phase1.png)*Figure 5: Results from Document QA only*

-These results with fewer answers were expected, due to the difficulty of defining general queries as explained in section [3.1.2](#sec:questiongen){reference-type="ref" reference="sec:questiongen"}.
+These results with fewer answers were expected, due to the difficulty of defining general queries as explained in section [*Question Generation Module*](#query-generation-module).
 Without a query generation module, our query was not representative enough to retrieve various forms and types of the dataset mentions.

 ### Document QA + query generation module